aajanki/yle-dl/docs/metadata.md

   * `height`: The vertical resolution in pixels.
   * `media_type`: Either "video" or "audio".
   * `backends`: A list of downloader backends which can download this stream (--backend option)
-* `embedded_subtitles`: A list of subtitles embedded on the video file.
-Each subtitle is described by the following keys:
-  * `language`: Three-letter language code
-  * `category`: "käännöstekstitys" or "ohjelmatekstitys"
 * `subtitles`: Subtitles of the stream
   * `url`: Download location of the subtitle.
 Usually the subtitles are also embedded in the stream, so downloading this file is not necessary.
 Yle-dl doesn't download this file, just the embedded subtitles.
   * `language`: Three-letter language code